 Not every image and not every situation demands that you use it so don’t feel pressured.
 If you know how to use raw, there will be times when the light is terrible, or you know people will demand prints, your image represents an important moment, and then you raw is the way to go.

-Try raw out, this is the only way to see the impact and difference it can make to an image.
-Have you tried raw yet?
-What did you think?
+Try the raw processout.
+This is the only way to see the impact and difference it can make to an image.
+Have you tried RAW yet?

 BONUS: Camera Raw Cheats